stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 low mounds that dotted and streaked the region.

-  As I shivered and brooded on the casting of that brain-blasting shadow, I knew that I had at last pried out one of earth&rsquo;s supreme horrors&mdash;one of those nameless blights of outer voids whose faint daemon scratchings we sometimes hear on the farthest rim of space, yet from which our own finite vision has given us a merciful immunity.
+  As I shivered and brooded on the casting of that brain-blasting shadow, I knew that I had at last pried out one of earth's supreme horrors--one of those nameless blights of outer voids whose faint daemon scratchings we sometimes hear on the farthest rim of space, yet from which our own finite vision has given us a merciful immunity.
 The shadow I had seen, I hardly dared to analyse or identify.
 Something had lain between me and the window that night, but I shuddered whenever I could not cast off the instinct to classify it.
-If it had only snarled, or bayed, or laughed titteringly&mdash;even that would have relieved the abysmal hideousness.
+If it had only snarled, or bayed, or laughed titteringly--even that would have relieved the abysmal hideousness.
 But it was so silent.
-It had rested a heavy arm or fore leg on my chest.&nbsp;.&nbsp;.&nbsp;.
+It had rested a heavy arm or fore leg on my chest. . . .
-Obviously it was organic, or had once been organic.&nbsp;.&nbsp;.&nbsp;.
-Jan Martense, whose room I had invaded, was buried in the graveyard near the mansion.&nbsp;.&nbsp;.&nbsp;.
-I must find Bennett and Tobey, if they lived&nbsp;.&nbsp;.&nbsp;. why had it picked them, and left me for the last?&nbsp;.&nbsp;.&nbsp;.
-Drowsiness is so stifling, and dreams are so horrible.&nbsp;.&nbsp;.&nbsp;.
+Obviously it was organic, or had once been organic. . . .
+Jan Martense, whose room I had invaded, was buried in the graveyard near the mansion. . . .
+I must find Bennett and Tobey, if they lived . . . why had it picked them, and left me for the last? . . .
+Drowsiness is so stifling, and dreams are so horrible. . . .

   In a short time I realised that I must tell my story to someone or break down completely.
 I had already decided not to abandon the quest for the lurking fear, for in my rash